 Applications will be subject to examination to ensure fit with the scheme's remit and eligibility conditions.
-All applications deemed to be eligible will be reviewed for policy relevance and significance.
-This will include an assessment of the application's relevance to broader Welsh Government policy and an assessment of the need and importance section.
-Applicants not progressing beyond this initial triage will be informed in writing at this stage.
+Applications not progressed beyond this initial triage will be informed in writing.

-Applications passing the triage stage will be reviewed by the Health and Care Research Wales Shortlisting Panel that will assess the all-round quality and merit of the application, the applicant, and the proposed host research environment.
+Applications passing the triage stage will be reviewed by the Health and Care Research Wales Shortlisting Panel that will assess the all-round quality and merit of the project, the applicant and their potential to develop their research career (the person) and the proposed host research environment (place) along with the training and development programme.
 Shortlisted applicants will be invited to interview with the Panel.